 The National Institutes of Health Office of Data Science Strategy, in partnership with the Howard University Research Centers for Minority Institutions Program, is pleased to announce a virtual codeathon focused on health disparities on June 21-24, 2021.
-Applications are due April 26.
+Project ideas are due May 3.

 This codeathon will focus on building tools, pipelines, and other analysis and visualization techniques on topics relating to health disparities, such as metabolic syndrome, maternal morbidity, or COVID-19 disparities.
-We are interested in proposals for pipelines and analysis of large-scale public health datasets, data interoperability, and using machine learning techniques.
-We also welcome proposals for tutorial pipelines and educational tools.
+We are interested in projects for pipelines and analysis of large-scale public health datasets, data interoperability, and using machine learning techniques.
+We also welcome projects for tutorial pipelines and educational tools.

 If I pitch a project, do I need to lead it?